chrispin-7/cloud-retail-analytics-bi-pipeline/README.md

 # Overview

-This project demonstrates an end-to-end cloud analytics pipeline using Google BigQuery and Power BI.
+This project demonstrates an end-to-end cloud analytics pipeline using Google BigQuery, SQL and Power BI.